Avoid the unnecessary use of capitals. Capitals are most commonly used for proper nouns and the first word in a sentence.

 Use lowercase for cum laude, magna cum laude and summa cum laude.
 For Nobel laureate, capitalize Nobel but not laureate.

-See the Titles and Degrees for guidance.
+See the Degrees, Departments and Titles for guidance.

 Seasons and Semesters